-The B.M. in Piano Performance with Emphasis in Pedagogy allows piano majors who plan to teach the opportunity to focus on pedagogy through course work and practical experience.
+B.M. in Piano Performance with Emphasis in Pedagogy allows piano majors who plan to teach the opportunity to focus on pedagogy through course work and practical experience.

 B.M. in Worship Music Ministries is a progressive major that prepares students to reach the whole body of worshipers in evangelical churches.
-It equips them with a variety of skills in music and rhythm for praise teams, choirs of all ages, and orchestra; it includes training in sound systems, acoustics, and design.
+It equips them with a variety of skills in music and organizational and relational aspects for praise teams, choirs of all ages, and orchestra; it includes training in sound systems, and acoustic design.
 A major component, the area of leadership and organization, enables students to have good interpersonal relationships with staff and provides hands-on experience with an internship in a local church.

-THE BACHELOR OF ARTS degrees are for students with a musical background who desire to achieve a solid education in music along with a significant amount of study in other areas.
+THE BACHELOR OF ART'S degrees are for students with a musical background who desire to achieve a solid education in music along with a significant amount of study in other areas.
 Performance requirements may be satisfied by a recital or a project.

-The Bachelor of Arts in Music serves students who choose music as the focus of a broader, liberal arts education.
+B.A. in Music serves students who choose music as the focus of a broader, liberal arts education.
 The program offers flexibility in focus and course content.
 The wide range of learning coupled with the discipline music engenders opens doors in numerous music-related and non-music fields.

-The Bachelor of Arts in Music with Emphasis in Biblical Studies provides a foundation in both music and selected areas of Biblical Studies such as counseling, Bible exposition, missions, languages, education, and more.
+B.A. in Music with Emphasis in Biblical Studies provides a foundation in both music and selected areas of Biblical Studies such as counseling, Bible exposition, missions, languages, education, and more.
 It also serves as a valuable precursor to seminary or graduate study in music, as well as preparing entry-level music pastors and assistant pastors.

-The Bachelor of Arts in Music with Emphasis in Communication gives rounded skills in both areas to prepare students for graduate school or for entrylevel positions in a wide range of vocations.
+B.A. in Music with Emphasis in Communication gives rounded skills in both areas to prepare students for graduate school or for entry-level positions in a wide range of vocations.
 Examples include public relations, the recording industry, sound engineering, church music ministry, musical theater, music editing, music publishing, and teaching.

-The Bachelor of Arts in Music with Emphasis in Audio Technology is designed to prepare students for working with the latest audio technology in numerous arenas in the media industry and in churches.
+B.A. in Music with Emphasis in Audio Technology is designed to prepare students for working with the latest audio technology in numerous arenas in the media industry and in churches.
 Combined with their study in music, it becomes a unique preparation to better suit them for music recording and production.

-The Bachelor of Arts in Music with Emphasis in Youth Ministry targets those preparing for a combined ministry in a smaller church requiring a broad grounding in music along with the ability to relate to youth and lead a youth program.
+B.A. in Music with Emphasis in Youth Ministry targets those preparing for a combined ministry in a smaller church requiring a broad grounding in music along with the ability to relate to youth and lead a youth program.
 It provides a background for graduate school or seminary with the expectation that those continuing in such a vocation would seek additional training in one of the two disciplines.

-In addition, the department offers a minor in music, which offers grounding in the basics of music and worship, along with individual training and ensemble performance opportunities.
+In addition, the department offers a minor in music, which provides grounding in the basics of music and worship, along with individual training and ensemble performance opportunities.
 Music is so much a part of church life that the music minor is highly recommended to all who are involved in the church in any capacity.
 It also provides a well-rounded education for any major.